poisonborz/my_windows/readme.md

-This list is a Windows tool/utility list inspired by [nikitavoloboev](https://github.com/nikitavoloboev/my-mac-os/) and [Awesome-Windows](https://github.com/Awesome-Windows/Awesome).
+This list is a Windows tool/utility recommendation inspired by [nikitavoloboev](https://github.com/nikitavoloboev/my-mac-os/) and [Awesome-Windows](https://github.com/Awesome-Windows/Awesome).
-I tried to list apps here that have an easily understandable value and might not be widely known (except for programs that have recommendable extensions/customization that warrants them to list here anyway)
+I tried to list apps here that have an easily understandable value and might not be widely known (except for programs that have recommendable extensions/customization that warrants their place here)

-The goal is to spark productivity ideas and inspiration and also as a shout out to all the great devs who make life better through their creations.
+The goal is to spark productivity ideas and inspiration and also to shout out to all the great devs who make life better through their creations.

 # Development (front-end/web)

 ### [IntelliJ IDEA/Webstorm](https://www.jetbrains.com/webstorm/)

 <table>
   <tr>
     <td width="300"><img width="300" src="images/intellij.jpg"></td>